fraenzi/popmod_snowfinch/docs/predictive_model.md

 3. Number of fledglings per brood is simulated based on the date of the brood (Figure \@ref(fig:nrfeldglings)).
 To keep the model simple for the moment, we assume that the first broods hatch at day 162 and the second broods at day 190.

 4. Summer and winter survival is simulated for each individual assuming a survival probability defined by the functions visualised in Figure \@ref(fig:survivalfunctions).
+We use the average temperature during breeding season (average over early and late) as predictor for survival.

 5. The simulation proceeds wit step 1. with the individuals that survived until the beginning of the following breeding season.